jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 > A main claim of the Theory Building View of programming is that an essential part of any program, the theory of it, is something that could not be conceivably be expressed, but is inextricably bound to human beings.

 Having a theory is to know how to do something.
 If a programmer has a theory about a program, he will know how to make changes to that program, we will be able to answer questions about that program, he will be able to explain parts of the program to others.
 But none of these presentations or applications of the theory of the program is the theory itself.
 Donald Knuth criticizes Naur by suggestion that with literate programming we can in fact communicate the theory of a a program.
 But given Ryles notion of  theory, this can be seen to be a category mistake.
-Documentation no matter how comprehensive is just a presentation of the theory the programmer has.
+Documentation, no matter how comprehensive, is just a presentation of the theory the programmer has.

 Given that a theory is a "knowing how" and not a "knowing that", it is hard to understand the criticisms of this aspect of Naur's position.
 Is the disagreement about whether knowing how is reducible to knowing that?
 It doesn't seem to be that.
 Is the disagreement a matter of not seeing programming as a processing of theory building?
 This does not seem to be where the disagreement lies either as most authors are very positive about this fact.
 It seems instead this disagreement comes from a misunderstanding of what a theory is for Naur.
 If that is the case, it seems hard to take this as a serious critique.